powerapi-ng/powerapi-ng.github.io/src/rapl.md

 RAPL stand for Running Average Power Limit, it is a feature of recent intel processors that provide the energy consumption of the processor.

+The RAPL formula is designed to mesure power consumption of domains (cpu or ram) in real time.

-The RAPL formula take HWPC report with RAPL event and produce PowerReport for each domain (cpu or dram).
+The RAPL formula take HWPC report with RAPL event for each domains.
+It then return the mesured power in a PowerReport for each domain.

-This formula can be used to track power consumption of domain in real time.
+This formula do not perform any other computation as its goal is only to track global power consumption in a more readable way than raw RAPL.

-To start using this formula, first take a look at the installation guide.
-We provide a quickstart manual and a user guide for more develloped uses.

 # Installation